joe-speedboat/workshop.container/21 Kubernetes.md

-# Kubernetes, everythin gets better or at least different?
+# Kubernetes
-Kubernetes is the new standard in Container management and to be honest, it does a fantastic job.
+Kubernetes is the current industry-standard in Container management.
-So all the Docker workload is moving into a Kubernetes Cluster ... sooner or later!
+So all the Docker workload is moving into a Kubernetes Cluster ... sooner or later.

 Kubernetes does orchestrate the whole container lifecycle:
 - Deployment